Let’s talk reading.

 Build vocabulary – CHECK!
 Is there anything else families can do to build a strong foundation for reading?
 Of course, there is!
 (Would I have asked if there wasn’t?)
 The greatest predictor of early reading success is phoneme awareness.

-What-a-what?
+What?
 Not familiar with phoneme awareness?
 Not to worry.
 It’s something skilled reading teachers learn about in college or teacher training, but we’ll let you in on the secret.
 A phoneme (pronounced fō-neem) is the smallest chunk of sound in a word… the /b/ sound in book, for instance.

 Watch this video to hear all 44 English phonemes.

-Phoneme awareness is the ability to hear, identify or change the sounds in words.
+Phoneme awareness is the ability to hear, identify, or change the sounds in words.
 It’s different from phonics where we show children the letters and teach them the sounds they make.
 A child’s ability to hear the individual sounds in a word and put them together or take them apart, without ever seeing the letters on a page, will help them when they first sit down at a reading table in kindergarten.

 Sounds tricky?
 I promise it’s not!
 We’ve got you covered!
 Chances are, you’re already doing some of the work and you don’t even realize it.
 Rhyming activities like nursery rhymes and jump rope songs are great for bringing children’s attention to the sounds in words.